 Newark is home to the New Jersey Devils, the state’s NHL representation.
 The Devils are not exactly the strongest team in the Metropolitan Division, but they have a loyal and dedicated fan base.
 The Devils will have an uphill battle as the season begins, but everyone loves an underdog story.
 NJ residents can find betting lines through any of the licensed sportsbooks listed above.

 Sports Betting In Atlantic City

 Atlantic City is the betting mecca of New Jersey.
 The coastal town is littered with mega casinos that offer all sorts of entertainment and other tourist attractions.
-While there are no professional sporting teams from Atlantic City, the casinos are set to be home for domestic New Jersey sports betting.
-Systems are still being perfected but expect to see domestic sports betting in NJ casinos by the end of 2018.
+While there are no professional sporting teams from Atlantic City, the casinos are now home for domestic New Jersey sports betting.
+Systems are still being perfected but expect to see even more domestic sports betting options in NJ casinos by the end of 2018.

 New Jersey’s Sports Betting Case

 The Garden State has tried to authorize sports betting twice—once in 2012 and again in 2014.
 Both attempts were shut down following a lawsuit from the major sports leagues, but Governor Chris Christie decided to fight back in 2014.
 The state appealed to the federal government that the Professional and Amateur Sports Protection Act is unconstitutional.
 Their argument was that states should have the right to decide their own fate regarding sports gambling since it is not mentioned anywhere in the US Constitution.
 They lost their appeal in the lower circuit courts but somehow managed to land an audience with the Supreme Court.